Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 A long-tenured front-desk knows when a caller is holding back tears, or pretending to be fine, or really just wants to vent for 90 seconds.
 Sarah is calm and kind.
 She is not a friend.

 "Sarah books the job.
-Marcia could tell when Mrs. Hall was scared.
+Marcia could tell when a homeowner was scared after a flood.
 There's a difference."

 02 · Judgement